 Some risks have actually translated into significant operational surprises for the organizations represented in our survey.
-About 11% noted that they have been affected by an operational surprise "extensively" within the last five years and an additional 17% of respondents noted that they have been affected "mostly" in that same time period.
+About 11% noted that they have been affected by an operational surprise "extensively" within the last five years and an additional 23% of respondents noted that they have been affected "mostly" in that same time period.
 An additional 35% responded "somewhat" to this question.
-Collectively, this data indicates that the majority of organizations (63%) are being affected by real risk events (e.g., a competitor disruption, an IT systems breach, loss of key talent, among numerous others possible events) that have emerged in their organizations that have affected how they do business, consistent with what we found in our prior studies.
-The rate is even higher for large organizations and publicly-traded entities, with close to three-fourths of those responding as "somewhat," "mostly," or "extensively."
-The reality is that all organizations are dealing with unexpected risks.
-Just under two-thirds of the financial services entities and not-for-profit organizations in our sample responded with "somewhat" or higher to this question.
+Collectively, this data indicates that the majority of organizations (69%) are being affected by real risk events (e.g., a competitor disruption, an IT systems breach, loss of key talent, among numerous others possible events) that have emerged in their organizations that have affected how they do business, consistent with what we found in our prior studies.

-Description of Response (Full Sample) Question Not at All Minimally Somewhat Mostly Extension To what extent has your organization faced an 5% 32% 35% 17% 11% operational surprise in the last five years?
+Description of Response (Full Sample) Question Not at All Minimally Somewhat Mostly Extensively To what extent has your organization faced an operational surprise in the last five years?
+5% 26% 35% 23% 11%